nickbock/ElvUI_Enhanced_Again/README.md

 ### Equipment Manager
 - Automatic Equipment switching on spec change
 - Automatic Equipment switching when in battleground
+- Equipment Set Overlay for your bag and bank slots showing the equipment sets for an item.
 ### Tooltip
 - Player Raid Progression information on mouse-over tool tip (requires holding 'shift' key)
 ### Datatext